strapi/documentation/docusaurus/docs/dev-docs/api/graphql.md

 <Tab value="flat" label="Relay-style queries">

-Relay-style queries can be used to fetch multiple entries and return meta information:
+Relay-style queries can be used to fetch multiple documents and return meta information:

 ```graphql title="Example query: Find all restaurants"
 {